-1. Vivant Vintage, Allston
+1. Vivant Vintage, Back Bay and Allston

 At Vivant Vintage, western flair meets rock-and-roll vibes to create the perfect spot to curate your new aesthetic.
 Vivant Vintage boasts a great assortment of affordable second-hand apparel, accessories, and housewares, as well as local artist-made products.
 You really can’t miss it when you walk past, either—the exterior has two massive and colorful murals, perfect for a photo op after your shopping trip!